SC-900 Preparation Details

 Describe Azure DDoS protection

-DDoS Protection Standard overview
+Azure DDoS Protection overview

-Describe what Azure Firewall is
+Describe Azure Firewall

-Describe what Web Application Firewall is
+Describe Web Application Firewall

 Web Application Firewall overview